It’s Christening Season again…

-However, I prefer something more modern, like the M&S three-piece set (see picture) or this super cute bodysuit-shirt and dungarees set, which looks smart and can be worn again (£17 from Vertbaudet.co.uk).
+However, I’m a modern Mum, so love this M&S three-piece set (see picture) or this super cute bodysuit-shirt and dungarees set get my vote (£17 from Vertbaudet.co.uk).

-To top the outfit off, I wanted some pretty cool shoes.
+To top the outfit off, I wanted some snazzy shoes.
 I admit I did look in a few shops, but was pretty underwhelmed.
 I should’ve stuck to online, which had much more to offer.

-Having his initials on the side gave them a special feel and we received lots of compliments on how awesome they were.
-And because they had laces, they stayed on ALL DAY.
+Having his initials on the side gives them a special feel and there were lots of compliments on them.
+Also, since they had laces, they stayed on ALL DAY.
 Winner!

 We ordered size 0-6 which were a little big on him, but on the upside we’ll get lots of use out of them in the months to come.

 If you’ve ever been to a wedding, you’ll know that the food and drink is all that people talk about.
 Christenings are no different.

 I was starting to feel glad about my online experiment, as there’s no way I’d have the time or inclination to get my Mary Berry’s together and start baking!